MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

    branch into your new branch.
 See :ref:`updating a branch <updating_branch>` for more details, noting that you will need to use one of the options using ``git commands`` for this step.

+   If you have a linked ticket you will manually need to :ref:`update the dependencies.yaml <multi-repo_testing>` to point at your linked branches.
+For lfric_apps branches, ensure that the ``dependencies.sh`` file hasn't been readded to the branch.
 #.
 It may be worth running the :ref:`test suite <testing>` to ensure the branch
    has been properly migrated.